openshift/enhancements/enhancements/windows-containers/health-management.md

 To accomplish the goals listed in this enhancement, I am proposing that WMCB be converted into a daemon, Windows Instance Config Daemon (WICD).
 WICD will have the following responsibilities:
+* As part of the node `bootstrap` phase, WICD will configure the containerd runtime and start it as a Windows service based on its definition in the services ConfigMap.
-* WICD maintains current responsibilities of bootstrapping kubelet through the `bootstrap` command.
+* WICD will also maintain current responsibilities of starting kubelet as a service through the `bootstrap` command.
+  WICD will fully configure kubelet in one shot, as everything required will be available in the services ConfigMap.
 * Using the configuration provided by a ConfigMap created by WMCO, WICD maintains the state of Windows Services on the instance.
 * WICD reverts all changes made to an instance when run with the `cleanup` command, and also deletes the Node